 - 1. Turn off the generator and let it cool for several minutes if it's been running. - 2.
-Move the generator to a flat, level surface. - Remove the RHS maintenance access cover (see Figures 12 and 13). - 4.
-Remove the air filter cover by pushing on the latch to release the cover (see Figure 18).
+Move the generator to a flat, level surface. - 3.
+Remove the RHS maintenance access cover (see Figures 12 and 13). - 4.
+Remove the air filter cover by undoing the central fixing screw (see Figure 18).
 Clean the air filter cover with a rag and place it aside.